Chicago Schools with Dental Programs

 Doctor of Dental Medicine

-The DMD program at UIC requires applicants to hold a bachelor's degree from an accredited institution.
-Students in this four-year program take 11 comprehensive care courses integrated with clinical training.
+The DMD program at UIC requires applicants to hold a bachelor's degree from an accredited institution that includes certain prerequisite classes.
+Students in this four-year program take comprehensive care courses integrated with clinical training.
 They participate in a variety of patient scenarios that will require them to use their classroom training in a dental practice setting.
 Oral diseases, health and prevention, disease diagnosis and evidence-based practice are covered in the hands-on curriculum.

 Doctor of Philosophy in Oral Sciences

 The Ph.D. in Oral Sciences program is focused on using clinical training, cutting-edge technology, research and classroom teachings to educate the next generation of oral health scientists.
-Students can choose from concentrations in cancer biology, biomaterials science, wound healing, tissue regeneration, cellular, molecular and development biology, microbiology, immunology or a related field in oral disease.
+Students can choose curriculum from three tracks: biomaterials science, immunology/microbiology, or cellular/molecular/developmental biology.

 Dual DMD/Ph.D. in Oral Science